-About Dr. Jonathan Eisner
+About Dr. Jonathan Eisner, MD, FACG

 Jonathan D. Eisner, MD, FACG, is a fellowship trained, board certified gastroenterologist specializing in the treatment and management of gastrointestinal diseases.
 Dr. Eisner has over 25 years of experience in the treatment and care of gastrointestinal conditions including colorectal polyps, cancer prevention, Crohn’s Disease, Ulcerative Colitis, and Gastroesophageal Reflux Disease (GERD).

 TPMG Gastroenterology offices are conveniently located in Newport News and Williamsburg.
 Our gastroenterology specialist physicians have extensive experience in the treatment and care of gastrointestinal conditions including Crohn’s disease, ulcerative colitis, Inflammatory Bowel Syndrome (IBS), and acid reflux, as well as cancer screening and prevention.